Table of Contents

-A high-quality treatment program helps addicted individuals detox safely from a psychoactive substance to break the physical dependence and help brain function return to normal.
+A high-quality treatment program such as LifeSync Malibu helps addicted individuals detox safely from a psychoactive substance to break the physical dependence and help brain function return to normal.
 Following detox, various therapies are used to address the complex issues that typically underlie an addiction.
 These may include trauma, stress, family dysfunction or mental illness.

 During treatment, clients learn to evaluate their thoughts and behaviors and replace those that are self-destructive with those that are healthier.
 They develop a toolkit of skills, strategies and techniques to cope with cravings, stress and other potent triggers.

 Treatment improves the chances of successful long-term recovery, and it helps you improve your self-esteem, identify a greater purpose in life, improve your sense of physical and emotional well-being and dramatically improve your overall quality of life.